Put Your Prepreg Knowledge to the Test

 - Cost.
 Prepregs are pricey.
 Even when you add up the cost of the resin, cure and fabric, prepregs still cost more.

 - Shelf life.
-This is less of a problem since Fibre Glast prepregs can be stored up to a year at room temperature.
+This is less of a problem since Fibre Glast prepregs can be stored up to six months at room temperature (75°F).
 Nonetheless, heat cures prepreg and storage at warmer temperatures will reduce the shelf life.
 Keeping the material cooler will help and freezing will extend the life significantly.